-Prenatals aren’t just for pregnant women—they can be a great addition to many women’s daily supplement regimens.
-Experts recommend them for all women of child-bearing age, since the nutrients in prenatals are vital during the time even before you get pregnant.
+Prenatal vitamins aren’t just for women who are pregnant – they have a great many benefits when included in any women’s daily supplement regimen.
+Experts recommend them for most women of child-bearing age since the nutrients in prenatal vitamins are vital during the time before and after you get pregnant.

 Prenatals are generally high in iron, folic acid, and sometimes the biotin that is included in hair and nail formula vitamins.
 Because of these added benefits, some women elect to take prenatal vitamins even when they aren’t pregnant.
-Here are a few reasons why you might want to consider prenatals.
+They can improve the symptoms of anemia, make your hair grow faster and stronger, and help support your body while you’re breastfeeding to ensure that you and your baby are getting the nutrients you need.

 You're trying to get pregnant